PeppeL-G/course-material/src/lectures/report-writing/README.md

 We have a lot to say about these, but that will be implementation details, and those are probably better described in other chapters, so this chapter is just about the architecture of the solution (an overview of the solution).
 This way, readers who don't know much about programming should still be able to read and understand most parts of this chapters.

 ::: tip Tips!
-In our case we describe the architecture of our solution in this chapter, so maybe *Architecture* is a more accurate name on the chapter than *Solution*?
+In our case we describe the architecture of our solution in this chapter, so maybe *Architecture* is a more accurate chapter name than *Solution*?
 :::

 ::: tip Keep it simple!